 Balancing brain functioning and altering neurotransmitters can create the drive for seeking out new things.
 This takes bravery and can be seen as fearlessness!
 Studies in animal and humans point to alterations is neurotransmitters (mostly dopamine) as well as brain patterns for calming the brain and resulting in novelty pursuit. (source, source, source, source)

 The following essential oils can calm the mind, support our bodies’ health, and improve focus to help us in moving toward our goals…overcoming fear.
-These are available for those who qualify and are enrolled in essential rewards; however, you can pick and choose from them and order any one at anytime you desire:

 1. Grounding Oil Blend– I have a favorite essential oil blend that combines the following essential oils is one of my go-to blend to give me more courage during trying days.
 It contains the grounding fir and camphor essential oils, which can bring you back into your body when you feel “out of it” due to a swirling brain.
 It can also provide the mind with ease due to the inclusion of the ancient spiritual herbal, frankincense oil.
 This is further enhanced with rose geranium oil.